 Emilie was the 2015-16 TD SoundMakers Composer-in-Residence with Soundstreams Canada and Jumblies Theatre, and the 2015 RBC Emerging Composer-in-Residence for the National Youth Orchestra of Canada.
 She has participated in a variety of residencies, conferences and festivals, including John Donald Robb Composers’ Symposium, June in Buffalo, Northwestern University New Music Conference, Soundstreams Emerging Composer Workshop, Montréal Contemporary Music Lab, Gaudeamus Deconstructed and Reconstructed, Le Centre d’arts Orford Sound Art Workshop, Scotia Festival of Music, Sound Travels Festival, Deep Wireless Festival of Radio and Transmission Art, The Banff Centre, Canadian Contemporary Music Workshop, Quatuor Bozzini Composers’ Kitchen, Arraymusic Young Composers’ Workshop, Leighton Artist Colony and the Vancouver International Song Institute Art Song Lab.

 Emilie currently splits her time between Missoula (MT USA), and Toronto (ON Canada).
 She teaches composition and music technology at the University of Montana, and previously taught at the University of Toronto Scarborough, McMaster University, and the Regent Park School of Music.
-She serves on the Canadian Music Centre Ontario Regional Advisory Council, and from 2009 to 2014 she organized the Toronto International Electroacoustic Symposium.
-She is an Associate Composer at the Canadian Music Centre, and a member of the Canadian League of Composers.
+She presently serves on the Canadian Music Centre Ontario Regional Advisory Council.
+She is a member of Blue Moss Ensemble with composers Anna Höstman and Mitch Renaud, an Associate Composer at the Canadian Music Centre, and a member of the Canadian League of Composers.